format37/charuco_coordinates/README.md

-# charuco_coordinates
-Charuco coordinates transformation
+# Charuco coordinates transformation
+* TRACKING_CAMERA have a wide-angle top-down view of the entire scene and is used to properly track the positions of the other.
+* FILM_CAMERAs with their respective Charuco targets.
+* FILM_CAMERA have a charuco board, mountet on the top of FILM_CAMERA.

+At the start, we know all cameras position in the FLOOR_TARGET coordinarte system.

+But then the film cameras starting to move and rotate.
+FILM_CAMERA will not always will see tha FLOOR_TARGET, but we still need to know the FILM_CAMERA position and rotation in the FLOOR_TARGET coordinate system.

+We need to restore FILM_CAMERA position by the chain:
+FLOOR_TARGET -> TRACKING_CAMERA -> FILM_TARGET -> FILM_VECTORS.

 ## Stage 1
-First of all, we have a calibration stage, when all cameras can see the Floor charuco board.
+First, we have a calibration stage, when all cameras can see the FLOOR_TARGET which is defines the absolute 0,0,0 point of the scene.<br>
-There we need to calculate the Film vectors, which is translation and rotation vectors ftom Film camera to Film target.<br>
+We need to calculate the FILM_VECTORS, which are translation and rotation vectors from FILM_CAMERA to FILM_TARGET that will be used further.<br>
 <div align="center">
 <img src="./assets/scheme_no_obstacle.png"><br>
 <table style="border: none;">